viboes/std-make/README.md

 # Proposal

-This code will eventualy form the basis of a formal proposal to add a generic factories to the C++ standard library.
+This code will eventualy form the basis of a formal proposal to add a generic factories to the C++ standard library (https://github.com/viboes/std-make/blob/master/doc/proposal/factories/DXXXX_factories.md).

 # Development Status